julzaza/wildwitchherbs/_posts/2026-01-24-spring-equinox-foraging.md

 In Europe and the Balkans, the first gathered plants were typically:

-- nettle (not too early in the spring)
+- nettle (harvested only when the season allowed)
 - sorrel
 - dandelion
 - young dock
 - wild garlic (taken sparingly)

+Timing was crucial.
+Even among these early greens, harvesting too soon — like nettle before its proper moment — could result in weak potency or spiritual imbalance.

+Other plants, by contrast, were entirely forbidden until later in the season.

+This distinction is explored in more detail in **[Plants You Should Never Harvest in Early Spring](/plants-not-to-harvest-early-spring/)**.

-These greens were boiled, strained, or fermented — rarely eaten raw.
+The allowed early greens were boiled, strained, or fermented — rarely eaten raw.

 Folklore warned that plants gathered before the soil “settled” could:
 - weaken the body